MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-troubleshoot-m365-connector.md

 - SPMigration
 - M365-collaboration
 search.appverid: MET150
-description: "Mover migration: Troubleshoot Microsoft 365 connector"
+description: "Mover migration: Troubleshoot Microsoft 365 connector."
 ---
-## Troubleshooting a Microsoft 365 connector
+# Troubleshooting a Microsoft 365 connector

-### App access error
+## App access error

 If you encounter an error on authorization, try signing out of any Microsoft accounts, and attempt to authorize the **Connector** in an Incognito Window.

-### Global admin account provisioning
+## Global admin account provisioning

 Your global admin user must have a Microsoft 365 account provisioned in order to administer other Microsoft 365 accounts.
 If you create a service account for our app, ensure you also assigned a Microsoft 365 license and walked through the Microsoft 365 setup process.

-### User provisioning
+## User provisioning

 Are your Microsoft 365 users provisioned?
 All Microsoft 365 users must log in to their Microsoft 365, and open Microsoft 365 for us to transfer into their accounts.
 You can also provision Microsoft 365 accounts via Windows PowerShell using the following commands (replace your URL and email appropriately):